 Up to this point the fertility rate has been discussed as a global average, but to really grasp population projections we need to explore that rate by country and region.
 One of the regions providing the greatest challenge to population projections is Africa.
 Since the 1950s fertility rates have dropped dramatically across most of the world, due in part to improved global health, education and income.
 Because fertility rates decreased so quickly in developing countries in Latin America and Asia, population projections were made based on a continuation of those trends holding true worldwide.
 But in many countries within Africa this rapid fertility rate decline has not happened.
-According to the UN, the population in sub-Saharan Africa could quadruple to over 4 billion by 2100, becoming more densely populated than China.
+According to the UN, the population in sub-Saharan Africa could almost quadruple by 2100, nearing 4 billion people and becoming more densely populated than China.

 So why have fertility rates remained so high?
-Of the 49 countries classified as “least-developed,” 34 of them are located in Africa.
+Of the 47 countries classified as “least-developed,” 33 of them are located in Africa.
 Lower levels of income, adult literacy (specifically the large gap in gender education equality), and lack of essential healthcare all have contributed to the current high fertility rates.
 The reason to highlight Africa in particular is because half of the world’s expected population growth will occur on the continent, and any economic and social improvements leading to lower fertility rates may have a dramatic impact on our larger global population projection as a whole.
-Population is expected to grow from 6 billion to 8.4 billion in less developing countries by 2050, yet remain largely unchanged in more developed countries.
+Population is expected to grow from 6.5 billion to 8.5 billion in less developed countries by 2050, yet remain largely unchanged in more developed countries.